 At Leadership Thoughts we think project management is an essential skill for leaders.

 In this brief article we summarise the first key project management skill, project risk management, and provide some useful links to more detailed articles on project risk management.
-You may also download our FREE ebook on project risk management.

 Project Risk Management

 The project risk management series includes posts on the following topics plus a few tools for managing project risks, opportunities, and issues.

 Project opportunity is the other side of the risk coin.
 When addressing project risk you may find there’s opportunity to do something unexpected and advantageous.

 Issue management is the process of identifying and resolving project issues and is designed to minimise the negative effects of issues on project performance.